cosmos/sdk-tutorials/academy/3-my-own-chain/ignitecli.md

 ## Your GUI

 Ignite CLI also scaffolded a frontend.
 Boot it up by using the commands provided in the `README.md` file of the `vue` folder.
 Let the chain run in its own process and open a new terminal window in your `checkers` folder.
-In this terminal execute:
+In this terminal, execute:

 <CodeGroup>